GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Conclusion

 \section{Conclusion}

 Taking an important step towards the SL paradigm, we have proposed a cutting-edge gradient-aligned PSL framework, named \name, enabling efficient model training without client-side model aggregation. \name comprises two key components: leader gradient identification and gradient direction alignment.
-First, the leader gradient identification mechanism selects and aggregates a subset of directionally consistent client gradients to construct a leader gradient reflecting the global convergence direction.
+First, the leader gradient identification mechanism selects and aggregates a subset of directionally consistent device gradients to construct a leader gradient reflecting the consensus reference direction.
 Second, the gradient direction alignment scheme aligns each device’s gradient with the leader gradient via a direction-aware regularization term to improve model convergence.
 The experimental results demonstrate that \name achieves superior performance compared to state-of-the-art benchmarks.

 \ifCLASSOPTIONcaptionsoff

 \fi